erics273/learning-angular4-with-timely/24-component-input.md

 figure you can hide complexity behind some custom tag and never have to worry about it, again.

-You look at Timely and, while it's pretty spiffy, you notice the custom dropdown that Michaela has used on the time entry page and the report page.
+You look at Timely and, while it's pretty spiffy, yougi notice the custom dropdown that Michaela has used on the time entry page and the report page.
 Your use of it on the report page looks like this.